-4.3.3.4 ASP Active
+4.3.3.4.
+ASP Active Procedures

-Any time after the ASP has received a ASP Up Ack from the SG, the ASP sends an ASP-Active (ASPAC) to the SG indicating that the ASP is ready to start processing traffic.
+Any time after the ASP has received an ASP Up Ack from the SG, the ASP sends an ASP Active message to the SG indicating that the ASP is ready to start processing traffic.
+This action MAY be initiated at the ASP by an M-ASP_ACTIVE request primitive from Layer Management or MAY be initiated automatically by an IUA management function.
 In the case where an ASP is configured/registered to process the traffic for more than one Application Server across an SCTP association, the ASPAC contains one or more Interface Identifiers to indicate for which Application Servers the ASPAC applies.

-When an ASP Active (ASPAC) message is received, the SG responds to the ASP with a ASPAC Ack message acknowledging that the ASPAC was received and starts sending traffic for the associated Application Server(s) to that ASP.
+If the Application Server can be successfully activated, the SG responds to the ASP with an ASPAC Ack message acknowledging that the ASPAC message was received and starts sending traffic for the Application Server to that ASP.